Order of Vasa

+The Royal Order of Vasa (Kungliga Vasaorden) is a Swedish order of chivalry founded on 29 May 1772 by King Gustav III.
+It is awarded to Swedish citizens for service to state and society especially in the fields of agriculture, mining and commerce.

+History

+The order was founded on 29 May 1772 by King Gustav III.
+Its name is derived from the House of Vasa.
+Membership was unrestricted by birth or education, as opposed to the other orders which were reserved for nobility, military personnel or the learned professions.
+During the union between Sweden and Norway, the Order of Vasa was often awarded to Norwegians until the Order of Saint Olav was founded in 1847.

+Following significant reforms to the Swedish honours system in 1974, the Order of Vasa and the Order of the Sword were considered dormant and membership in the Order of the Seraphim and the Order of the Polar Star were restricted to foreigners and, after 1995, the royal family.

 In 2019, a parliamentary committee was instructed to establish guidelines on how to re-introduce the Swedish orders, including the Order of Vasa, into the Swedish honours system and how Swedish citizens again can be appointed to Swedish orders.
-The committee presented its findings in September 2021 and the Government has declared that a bill on the subejct will be presented to the Riksdag on 19 April 2022.
-Following the passage of the bill by a large majority on 19 June 2022, on 20 December 2022, the Swedish Government published a new regulation that repealed the 1974 regulation, and once again opened the Royal Orders to Swedish citizens again and reactivated the Sword Order and Vasa Order, which came in effect from 1 February 2023.
+The committee presented its findings in September 2021 and the Government presented a bill on the subject to the Riksdag on 19 April 2022.
+Following the passage of the bill by a large majority on 19 June 2022, on 20 December 2022, the Swedish Government published a new regulation that repealed the 1974 regulation, and once again opened the Royal Orders to Swedish citizens again and reactivated the Order of the Sword and the Order of Vasa, which came in effect from 1 February 2023.

+On 21 March 2024, the order was awarded for the first time since 1974 to, among others, the members of ABBA.

 The Swedish royal barge Vasaorden takes its name from the order.